kellycode/keyboard-kit/README.md

 Keyboard Kit is designed to be an educational tool for use with a piano connected to a desktop PC.
 It makes no musical tones.

 Sight Reading Practice:
 When "Keep Score" activated, random notes will appear on the staff and a score is updated for correct notes selected on your piano.
 There are far more simple phone apps to learn the notes so this will be removed.
+(A silly idea, just use an app)

 Common Chord Finder:
 When "Key Search" is activated, pressing five or more keys on your piano will identify keys those notes belong to.
 Nice for finding keys while listening.
 My favorite bit.
+(My favorite bit)

 Common Chords For Keys:
 Selecting a Key using the button above the piano will identify the most common fourteen chords for that key.
 My #2 favorite bit.
+(After playing a while, you just know what those are)

 Break On Middle C:
 The staff will show which notes you're currently playing including the area where bass and treble keys overlap.
 "Break on Middle C" will split those.

 Midi Enabled:
 The top header bar will signal that a midi device has been detected (or disconnected).
 Currently most major browsers support midi devices.
+(Annoying that browsers only allow one midi connected device for no apparent reason)

 Scales:
 Selecting a Key using the button above the piano will identify the scale for that key with the starting note highlighted.